BSR Fall Courses

 BSR8006 MSBS Independent Research III - Fall

-This course is open to 3rd year MSBS students who are working full-time in a lab during the Fall semester to complete their master’s thesis.
-The course is graded Pass/Fail and is 4.5 credits.
-Tuition is not charged for this course.
+This course is open to 3rd year MSBS students who are working full-time in a lab during the Fall semester to complete their master's thesis.

 BSR8900 Thesis: MS Biomedical Science